laher/fuzzymenu.vim/README.md

  * I like using space as a 'leader' key, and to hit space twice to bring up fuzzymenu.
  * By default, the leader key is mapped to `\\`.
 (I map leader to ' ': `mapleader=' '`)

-This can be specified in your .vimrc (or init.vim, for neovim users):
+e.g. this can be specified in your .vimrc (or init.vim, for neovim users):

 ```vim
   let mapleader=" "